 Guiding brochure & reference cards explained

-Following a review of initial experience with the concept, the EULAR task force in charge of training the patient research partners and setting up the network has developed guiding documents (reference cards and an explanatory brochure that comes with it) that are available for project leaders, patient research partners and other interested parties.
+Following a review of initial experience with the concept, the EULAR task force, in charge of training the patient research partners and setting up the network, has developed guiding documents (reference cards and an explanatory brochure) that are available for project leaders, patient research partners and other interested parties.
 These materials have been realised with the support and input of a stakeholder group active in the field of rheumatology research.

 For further information please contact: